How to Plan a Perfect and Covid-19-Safe Wedding 101

 Since it’s literally their profession, a wedding planner will understand your vision, and while keeping in mind all the guidelines, they will help create the most beautiful (and safe) wedding you could’ve ever imagined.
 It will be practically hassle-free as they will be able to ensure safety measures are being implemented from your venue all the way down to your photographer!

-A few more tips that we think will keep the party as well as your guests’ immune symptoms going is to make sure that everyone is on the same page.
-While everyone has reacted to the pandemic in their own ways, your guests need to know that they will be expected to follow specific guidelines while present at your wedding.
+A few more tips that we think will help Plan a Perfect and Covid-19-Safe Wedding is to make sure that everyone is on the same page.
+While everyone has reacted to the pandemic in their own ways, your guests need to know that they have to to follow specific guidelines while present at your wedding.
 The best way to do this is by communicating this early on and clearly.
 You can place a section on your wedding website or on the wedding invitations that states how you will be handling social distancing, mask-wearing, and any other areas you or your planner may indicate as a concern.